gitbruce/rpn/README.md

 # RPN Calculator
+This is a simple RPN Calculator written in Kotlin, run the program with
-Run with mvn test or mvn compile exec:java
+* mvn test or
+* mvn compile exec:java